voteliquid/blog/_posts/2016-09-21-what-is-liquid-democracy.md

 Two hundred years ago, it wasn't possible.
 Even today, we live busy lives, and there's just too much to keep up with.

-And so our current solution is to elect dedicated political representatives.
+And so we elect dedicated political **representatives**.

-Instead of expecting everyone to know the ins-and-outs of policy, we give the work to a small number of legislators: 535 in our country of 300 million.
+Instead of expecting everyone to know the ins-and-outs of policy, we give the work to a small number of legislators.

+535 in our country of over 300,000,000.

-**This helps in many ways, but [introduces new problems](/assets/article_images/2016-09-21-what-is-liquid-democracy/congressional-approval-history.png):**
+**This helps, but introduces new [problems](/assets/article_images/2016-09-21-what-is-liquid-democracy/congressional-approval-history.png):**

 1. We may disagree with & distrust our limited choice of candidates.
 2. We're often stuck with electoral campaigns dominated more by personality than policy.